 2. Keep Your Dog Healthy by Feeding Them Quality Pet Food

 First and foremost, understand that brands of pet food that contain genuinely nutritious content are expensive.
 Although that’s the case, you’ll eventually save much more.
 The reason is that opting for better quality pet food will preserve your dog's health.
 Talk to your vet and compare ingredients.
 You can often find quality food for your fur baby without paying the cost of premium options.
-It is also worth mentioning that 51% of adult dogs are overweight, according to the American Animal Hospital Association.
+It is also worth mentioning that 56% of adult dogs are overweight, according to the Association for Pet Obesity Prevention.

 Obesity causes most dogs to suffer severe medical conditions, and that is why you should avoid overfeeding your pet.
 Otherwise, doing so will bear a negative impact on your dog's health, which, in turn, may dent your wallet.
 Cancer, dental issues, compromised immune systems, allergies, kidney disease, hair loss, heart issues, and foul-smelling feces arise from poor diets.